PaolaAntonicoli/ADM-HW2/README.md

 Because two of our group have a management background obtained during the bachelor degree course, we tried to explain and comment the results obtained by focusing on the relationships between e-commerce and typical customers.

 ## Collaborators
-Name:                 Enrollment ID:
-Paola Antonicoli      1796554
+Paola Antonicoli - Enrollment ID: 1796554

-Antonio Zappia        1747573
+Antonio Zappia - Enrollment ID: 1747573

-Francesco Lauro       1706784
+Francesco Lauro - Enrollment ID: 1706784